FlowFuse/flowfuse/docs/device-agent/register.md

 # Register your Device

-To connect a device to FlowFuse, it needs a set of credentials and configuration information.
+To connect devices to FlowFuse, you will needs a set of credentials and configuration information.

-There are two types of configurations to choose from:
+The best configuration to use will depend on how many devices you want to connect:

-* **Device Configuration**: for connecting a single device to the platform
+* **[Single Device Registration](#single-device-registration)**: for connecting a single device, or a small number of devices, to the platform.
-* **Provisioning Configuration**: for setting up one or more devices to automatically register themselves on the platform
+* **[Bulk Registration](#bulk-registration)**: for setting up one or more devices which will automatically register themselves to the platform when the device agent is run.

+## Single Device Registration

+For a single device, or small batch of devices, you can manually register each device individually, naming each device and assigning it to an application.

 ### Generating "Device Configuration"
-_for a single device_

 1. Go to your teams's **Devices** page.
 2. Click the **Add Device** button.